Mechanical Engineering (ME)

 ME 4351.
 Control Systems.

 This course covers introductory concepts of linear control systems.
-Topics include mathematical modeling of physical systems, Laplace transform, transfer function, modeling and analysis in state space, transient and steady state responses, root locus and stability, control systems in time and frequency domains, Bode plot, and design of PID controllers.
-Prerequisite: ENGR 2302 and MATH 3323 both with grades of "C" or better.
+Topics include block diagrams, mathematical modeling of physical systems, the Laplace transform, transfer functions, state-space representation, transient and steady state system responses, and stability.
+Key stability analysis techniques including the Routh-Hurwitz criterion, root locus, bode plot, and Nyquist criteria are examined.
+Students evaluate systems in the time and frequency domains to correlate the effect of different controller parameter choices with the corresponding system response characteristics, specifically in the design of PID controllers.
+Prerequisite: ENGR 2302 and MATH 3323 with grades of "C" or better.

 Grade Mode: Standard Letter